 In 2000, Shaz introduced me to Ceroc dancing (www.ceroc.co.nz), which she had discovered in London on her big OE.
-I have been dancing for a large proportion of the years since (no need to take a partner - there are plenty there) and love it.
+I danced there until early 2019 (no need to take a partner - there are plenty there) and love it.
 Who knew exercise could be fun?
 In September 2010, I completed in my first ever competition (East and South Champs) and my team came 2nd (only to our teachers' other team, so we consider we were 1st).
 It was an awesome experience and has created some lasting friendships.

 In 2007, Shaz sent me a little book that introduced me to the Law of Attraction concepts.
 These resonated with me in a few ways (although aspects of it are too passive), and helped me feel more empowered in my own life.
 I also read/researched Michael Losier, Abraham Hicks, Mike Dooley (www.tut.com) and others as they came into my awareness.
 A Course in Miracles is also a reference book - challenging me with some of the words that I have had negative associations with (like "God") - and still being a fantastic opportunity for growth and learning.
 The Universe is constantly sending me people who are helping me on my journey towards a more conscious, authentic way of being.
 Although some aspects of LoA have been shown to be confusing and misleading, there are still empowering aspects to co-creating my life, rather than letting it happen to me.

 My current mission (or quest as I like to refer to it) is to aim towards an authentic life in as many ways as possible.
 This involves waking up to myself and my patterns and beliefs, and exploring alternatives for those that aren't working for me.
 I know this is challenging to the people close to me sometimes, and I hope they bear with me.
 If they're not in a space where they can make sense of my ever-changing self, I send them love and light and wish them well on their life journey, even if they choose to remove themselves from my orbit right now.